Get Your Workplace Spotted

 Register Your Workplace…

-During our Melanoma Awareness week, Melanoma New Zealand would like to invite you to participate in our sixth national ‘Go Spotty’ Mufti Day running anytime during the week of Friday 19th October to Friday 26th October to raise awareness of this terrible disease that is affecting over 4000 kiwis every year.
+During our Melanoma Awareness week, Melanoma New Zealand would like to invite you to participate in our seventh national ‘Go Spotty’ Mufti Day running anytime during the week of Monday 21st October to Sunday 27th October to raise awareness of this terrible disease that is affecting over 4000 kiwis every year.

 Getting your workplace involved in Spotty Day will be rewarding, and it’s also a great way to engage your team.
 The options are endless →